kailash-manasarovar/statement/docs/timeline/2024/july.md

 - I explain it very clearly to the expert, with screenshots; See page 5 of the [email thread to the perito](../../content/documents/evidence/comms-with-perito.pdf).
 - I never hear anything from the expert in Alicante about this or anything else.
 - My friend phones him repeatedly for updates and the receptionist fobs her off.

+## Texting with Sandra Diaz

+- I text Sandra Diaz during this time.
+- She triggers the memory of [praying the rosary with the trumpet teacher](may.md#madrid) in Madrid.
+- I mention this to her.
+- She's done her job.

 ## Sexual arousal